Installing bow windows is an investment. Join us as we explore what to know before getting bow windows.

 Other Types Of Windows

-If you love the idea of bow windows but aren’t sure they are right for you, then consider these other options.
-All of them are unique like bow windows, but they offer different concepts that bow windows lack.
+If you love bow windows but aren’t sure they’re right for you, then consider other options.
+Other window types are unique and offer different concepts.

 Rows Of Windows

-A great way to get the extra light and airiness that bow windows offer is to add rows of windows.
+A great way to get the extra light and airiness is to add rows of windows.
 They are cheaper to install because there are no curves.
-Plus, you can use just about any type of window that you want.
+Plus, you can use any type of window that you desire.

-A bay window, not a bow window, has a center picture window that does not open.
+A bay window has a center picture window that does not open.
 A cheaper way to accomplish a similar look is to add only a picture window.
-This will be a stormproof glass for viewing purposes only.
+This will be a stormproof glass for viewing purposes.